sakshiudeshi/Callisto/MNIST-Digit/README.md

 ### Test Generation
-For each dataset there are four transformations we experiment on.
+For this dataset there are four transformations we experiment on.
 These are Panning, 2D Rotation, Affine and Perspective.
 The python notebook can be found under Test Generation under each dataset folder.

 Please change 'MINI_DATASET_TEST' to False if you want to run the full datasets.
 Once it is set to true, the test generation framework will only run for a subset images in the interest of time.